Radiocarbon (Carbon-14) Dating And The Qur'ānic Manuscripts

 This is perhaps one of the most well-studied Qur'anic manuscripts and comes from Dār al-Makhṭūtāt, Ṣanʿāʾ, Yemen.
 Hans-Caspar Graf von Bothmer from the University of Saarland, Germany, studied this manuscript in great detail from the point of view of script, ornamentation and illumination.
 It is one of the earliest known and firmly dated manuscript from the late 1st century of hijra written in the kufic script.
-This monumental Qur'anic manuscript has the dimensions of 51 cm in length by 47 cm in width (Figure 3).
+This monumental Qur'anic manuscript originally had dimensions around 51 cm in length by 47 cm in width (Figure 3).
 Its origin appears to be from Syria.

 Figure 3: A folio of the "Great Umayyad Qur'an" from Ṣanʿāʾ, (Yemen).

 Using palaeography, ornamentation and illumination of this manuscript, von Bothmer dated it to the last decade of the 1st century of hijra, around 710–715 CE, in the reign of the Umayyad caliph al-Walīd.
 However, the radiocarbon dating of this manuscript suggests a date between 657 and 690 CE.
+An unpublished chemical test suggested a similar range of dates around 700-730 CE.
 Again he confirms the dating of this manuscript elsewhere by pointing out that:

 Certain features of the manuscript and the iconography intimate that this work was made for a member of the Umayyad family; historical circumstances suggest that caliph al-Walid himself may have commissioned it.
 However, the carbon dating points to a slightly earlier date.